Red Sox vs. Yankees MLB Betting Odds, Trends & Prediction

 Boston Red Sox DFS Spin

-Red Sox shortstop Ceddanne Rafaela was key in his club’s 5-3 extra-innings win over the Yankees on Friday night.
-In that game, the rookie from Curacao went 1 for 4 with a 10th-inning 2-run homer that provided Boston their margin of victory.
-Rafaela is having a solid season as he’s batting .247 with 10 homers, 49 RBIs, 11 stolen bases, and an OPS of .689 in 2024.
-Rafaela is slashing .337/.365/.478 over the past 30 days, so you should consider using him in DFS against a struggling Gerrit Cole on Saturday.
+Red Sox third baseman Rafael Devers had a big day at the plate in his team’s 14-4 loss to the Yankees on Saturday.
+In that game, the left-handed hitter went 2 for 4 with a homer, 2 RBIs, 2 runs scored, and a stolen base.
+Devers is having another fine season as he’s batting .287 with 19 homers, 53 RBIs, and an OPS of .943 in 2024.
+Devers is hitting .304 with an OPS of 1.044 against right-handed pitching this season, so you can safely deploy him in DFS against Yankees righty Luis Gil on Sunday.

 New York Yankees DFS Spin